Jabster28/mirai/README.md

 # Mirai (mirai)

-A modern client for MyAnimeList
+A modern client for MyAnimeList, focused on performance and modern usability.

 ## Install the dependencies
 ```bash